R2Northstar/NorthstarDocs/docs/Wiki/faq.md

 The launcher re-purposes the existing `server.dll` that is shipped with the Titanfall2 client for running single-player (which is essentially just a local server) to host servers that other players can join.
 From there a bunch of logic is added to ensure some levels of security as the vanilla client fully trusts server (which is fine for vanilla where servers are run by Respawn but is not enough for Northstar cause anyone can host a server including malicious entities) as well as additional features and functionality.

-The game scripts replicate vanilla functionality to mimic the gamemodes that can be played in vanilla as well as adding additional gamemodes for new custom gamemodes.
+The game scripts replicate vanilla functionality to mimic the gamemodes that can be played in vanilla as well as adding additional ones.

 ### Q: Where are all my levels and saved loadouts? <a href="#faq-loadouts" id="faq-loadouts"></a>